OptimusCrime/ntnu-2014-it2805-project/README.md

 IKT - Frisør
 ============

-NTNU group project in IT2805 fall 2014 for Ingeborg, Kristian and Thomas.
+NTNU group project in IT2805 fall 2014 for Thomas Gautvedt, Ingeborg Ødegård Oftedal and Kristian Ekle

 Technologies
 ------------

 We wrote a simple PHP Loader class to load a given file based on the request from the user.
 In addition to this class we also use a PHP template engine called [Smarty](http://www.smarty.net) to ease frontside development.

 The frontside is simple HTML5, CSS3 and Javascript.
 Javascript is enhanced using [jQuery](http://jquery.com) to utilize plugins simpler syntax.
 With jQuery we also use the library [jQuery UI](http://jqueryui.com) which gives easy access to a calendar- and selection-plugin.

 We decided to use PHP to be able to use custom routing in our website.
 This means that instead of having a colletion of html files matching the request, like om-oss.html, we have templates